 Swine were a major source of income for the Foys, and late in the Civil War, Mary Ann Simmons Foy petitioned Jefferson Davis to exempt her second son, 18 year-old Joseph Thompson Foy, from serving in exchange for feeding his Confederate troops with pork.

 After harvest, the pigs were turned loose on the peanut fields to turn over the soil and fatten themselves on the dropped “goobers,” in time for holiday celebrations such as Thanksgiving and Christmas, but most especially for a large family barbecue on New Year’s Day.

-Rescue, Rehabilitation, and Education
+Rehabilitation, Foster, and Adoption

 The Stables at Poplar Grove is also humbled to be a foster site for neglected and abused equines.
 We work diligently with law enforcement and rescue organizations to ensure the safety of our four-legged friends!